tm-craggs/city-notes/Year 1/Operating Systems/Lecture Notes/2 - Processes.md

 - When devices communicate, the process ID informs the OS of the desination of a particular communication.
 - When a process creates another process, process IDs distinguish the parent process from its child processes.

+PCB Section: Processor State Information

+The contents of processor registers
+- User-visible registers
+- Control and status registers
+- Stack pointers

+Program status word
+- Contains condition codes plus other status information
+- EFLAGS register is an example of a PSW used by any OS running on x86
+-

 PCB Seciton: Process Control information

 - Used by the OS to assign the CPU to processes.